 - There are no marinas in the west of Ireland between Galway and Killybegs in Donegal, so services remain difficult to access.
-Haul out facilities are currently not available, except by special arrangement with crane operators. - Visitor Moorings (Yellow buoy, 15 tons): Achill / Kildavnet Pier, Achill Bridge, Blacksod, Clare Island, InishTurk, Rosmoney (Clew Bay), Leenane.
-All recently serviced with exception of Leenane - Water is available at Westport Quay, which dries out at low tide.
+Haul out facilities are now available in Kilrush on the Shannon River and elsewhere by special arrangement with crane operators. - Visitor Moorings (Yellow buoy, 15 tons): Achill / Kildavnet Pier, Achill Bridge, Blacksod, Clare Island, Inishturk, Rosmoney (Clew Bay), Leenane.
+All routinely serviced with exception of Leenane - Water is available at Westport Quay, which dries out at low tide.
 Mayo Sailing Club located in Rosmoney near Westport offers free guest moorings.
 There is a pontoon with water and electricity accessible to visiting yachts.
 Tie up is limited to 15 minutes.
-The clubhouse which has showers and toilets is open only on days when club activities are underway (Tuesdays and Thursdays as well as Saturdays in summer).
+The clubhouse which has showers and toilets is open only on days when club activities are underway (currently Tuesdays and Thursdays as well as Saturdays in summer).
 Access into Westport can be had via bicycle or taxi.
-Distance is about 5 miles. - Westport - The Irish Coast Guard monitors VHF channel 16 and announces stations and times for broadcast of weather information.
+Distance is about 5 miles. - Westport has all major services: see below.
+Other towns have limited access and services. - The Irish Coast Guard monitors VHF channel 16 and announces stations and times for broadcast of weather information.
 Clifden Coast Guard Station near Slyne Head broadcasts on channel 26.
 Belmullet near Erris Head uses channel 83. - There are no local radio nets.
-In fact, few people listen to their VHF radios, preferring to use mobile phones. - Dive operators on most bigger islands and towns.
+In fact, few people listen to their VHF radios, preferring to use mobile phones. - Dive operators found in most bigger towns and islands. - We have a mooring by our house for raft up with Aleria